Understanding online casino terms and conditions in depth

 Some casinos require documents from every player who makes the first withdrawal request.
 Others only bother when the total withdrawal amount is substantial, like £2,000 or over.

 You only need to submit the documents once for each casino.
-That’s a great reason to pick one casino you like and stick to it.
+That’s a great reason to pick the single best casino for you and stick to it.

 For more information about the benefits of becoming a loyal patron of one online casino, check out our guide to online casino loyalty & VIP programs.